Human-Centered Systems Design

 When they fragment, performance declines.

-This work defines how outcomes are produced—and how systems can be redesigned to produce stability.
+This work examines how conditions produce outcomes—and how systems can be redesigned to sustain stability across human-centered environments.

 01